Learn Email Templates Responsive Design

 Outlook on mobile (Windows Phone, iOS, Android) doesn't use Outlook's Word rendering engine.
 Instead, it uses the platform's underlying mail renderer.

-- Outlook on Windows Phone: Custom rendering (less common in 2026)
+• Outlook on Windows Phone: Custom rendering (now niche)

 Implication: Media queries, flexbox (limited), and modern CSS work better on Outlook mobile than on Outlook desktop.
 Your responsive code will render more consistently across mobile clients than desktop.